Let Her Inspire You

 Tipping is not automatically added to most bills or transactions you may have on the island, but it is customary at about 10% to 12% of bills.
 Tips are generally accepted by bellhops in hotels, taxis, spa personnel, tour guides, butlers, some artisans and other persons providing services.

-Departure tax is included in the price of the ticket for all passengers over 12 years old leaving the island via air travel.
-For passengers leaving via sea travel, the departure tax is EC$33 or US$13 to be paid at the time of the departure.
+Departure tax is included in the price of the ticket for all passengers over 12 years old leaving the island via air and sea travel.

 The duty-free allowance for arriving passengers is 200 cigarettes or a half pound of tobacco or 50 cigars; 40 fluid ounces of wines or spirits.
 Duty free shopping is available at Pointe Seraphine, La Place, Carenage, the shopping malls and the departure lounge at Hewanorra Airport.